rat-pac/ratpac-two/doc/users_guide/outputs.rst

 ``digitTimeOverThreshold``     vector<double>       The total time each PMT waveform spent above threshold.
 ``digitVoltageOverThreshold``  vector<double>       The integrated voltage over threshold for each PMT.
 ``digitPeak``                  vector<double>       The peak voltage of each PMT waveform.
-``digitLocalTriggerTime``      vector<double>       Convienance variable to add per-PMT calibration timing.
+``digitLocalTriggerTime``      vector<double>       Convenience variable to add per-PMT calibration timing.
 ``digitReconNPEs``             vector<int>          The total number of PEs per PMT, as estimated by a PE counting method.
 =============================  ===================  ===================

 If ``include_digitizerfits`` is set then we additionally add the following information to the ``output`` branch of the ntuple.
 Note that a DAQ system and waveform analysis processor must also run in order for these variables to be filled, see :ref:`daq_processors` and :ref:`waveform_analysis` for more details.
 In particular, these are filled by a specific waveform analysis algorithm, such as the lognormal fits described in :ref:`lognormalfit`.
-The fitter will specfically append its name to the variable name (e.g., ``fit_pmtid_lognormal``).
+The fitter will append its name to the variable name (e.g., ``fit_pmtid_lognormal``).
 These are filled from the ``DS::WaveformAnalysisResult`` branch.

 ======================================  ===================  ===================
 **Name**                                **Type**             **Description**
 ======================================  ===================  ===================
 ``fit_pmtid_+{fitter_name}``            vector<int>          The unique ID of each of the PMT waveform that was fit.
 ``fit_time_+{fitter_name}``             vector<double>       The time extracted from each PMT waveform fit.
-``fit_time_+{fitter_name}``             vector<double>       The charge extracted from each PMT waveform fit.
+``fit_charge_+{fitter_name}``           vector<double>       The charge extracted from each PMT waveform fit.
 ``fit_FOM_+{fitter_name}_+{fom_name}``  vector<double>       The figure of merit extracted from each PMT waveform fit.
 ======================================  ===================  ===================